-Michel Azibert's fixed compensation for the 2020-21 financial year in respect of his office as Deputy Chief Executive Officer of Eutelsat Communications stood at €363,384 and is unchanged from the previous financial year.
+Michel Azibert's fixed compensation for the financial fear 2021-22 in respect of his office as Deputy Chief Executive Officer of Eutelsat Communications stood at 363,384 euros and is unchanged from the previous financial year.

-Michel Azibert's variable compensation stood at €321,141 for the financial year ended 30 June 2020; it was approved by the Annual General Meeting held on 5 November 2020 (11th resolution) and was paid in the first half of the financial year ended 30 June 2021.
+Michel Azibert's variable compensation stood at 482,792 euros for the financial year ended 30 June 2021; it was approved by the Annual General Meeting held on 4 November 2021 (14th resolution) and was paid in the first half of the financial year ended 30 June 2022.

-A review of Michel Azibert's level of achievement of the targets was performed and it was found that the variable component of Michel Azibert's compensation in respect of the 2020-21 financial year stands at 132.9% of his fixed annual compensation (88.4% in respect of the 2019-20 financial year), or €482,792.
-The level of achievement of his quantitative targets at Group level stood at 139.8% and of his qualitative targets at 100%.
+A review of Michel Azibert's level of achievement of the targets was performed and it was found that the variable component of Michel Azibert's compensation for the financial year 2021-22 stands at 122.2% of his fixed annual compensation (vs. 132.9% for the financial year 2020-21), or 444 138 euros.
+The level of achievement of his quantitative targets at Group level stood at 121.6% and of his qualitative targets at 100 %.

-The calculation details are set out in the table below: payment of the variable portion will be made during the first half of the financial year ending on 30 June 2022, subject to the vote of the Annual General Meeting:
+The calculation details are set out in the table below: payment of the variable portion will be made during the first half of the financial year ending on 30 June 2023, subject to the vote of the Annual General Meeting.